University of Chicago

 - BSD departments, Pritzker, the hospital, and the broader university community must be logically connected through clear site navigation and structure.

-The next phase of the design process involved the development of user personas that would help align the team around real-life consumers of the redesigned sites.
+The next phase of the design process involved the development of user personas that would help align the team around real-life consumers of the redesigned Drupal sites.
 IfThen applies this methodology as a means to empathize with motivations and needs of end users in order to better understand the context in which a site is being used and align features with common user behaviors.
-For this project, our primary personas were prospective and current medical students, graduate students, faculty, and residents.
+For this project, the primary personas were prospective and current medical students, graduate students, faculty, and residents.
 Secondary personas included patients, staff, the media, university donors, and the local community.
-Throughout the design process we continuously referenced these user persona profiles to ensure their needs were being contemplated in our design.
+Throughout the design process IfThen continuously referenced these user persona profiles to ensure their needs were being contemplated in the design.